MateuszJanduraUszu/mjmem/README.md

     - Supported architectures are defined in `CMakePresets.json`.
 The architecture is automatically selected when specifying a preset.
     - Only `Debug` and `Release` configurations are supported.

-4. Build and optionally install the project.
+4. Build and, optionally, install the project.

     - To build tests, benchmarks, or install the library, consider setting the `MJMEM_BUILD_BENCHMARKS`, `MJMEM_BUILD_TESTS`, and `MJMEM_INSTALL_LIBRARY` options, respectively.
     - Invoke `cmake --preset=<preset> [options...]`.